Cosa devi sapere sugli stampi morbidi in silicone: Tipi, Curare, e applicazioni?

 FattoreHow It Impacts CuringPractical Tips to Mitigate Risks

-Silicone Brand/ModelFormulas vary by manufacturer (PER ESEMPIO., Dow Corning, Wacker, local brands).
-RTV vs. HTV silicones have different catalyst ratios and temperature sensitivities.Always follow the manufacturer’s manual (PER ESEMPIO., a Wacker HTV silicone may require 90°C instead of 60°C).- Test a small sample first if using a new brand.
+Silicone Brand/ModelFormulas vary by manufacturer (per esempio., Dow Corning, Wacker, local brands).
+RTV vs. HTV silicones have different catalyst ratios and temperature sensitivities.Always follow the manufacturer’s manual (per esempio., a Wacker HTV silicone may require 90°C instead of 60°C).- Test a small sample first if using a new brand.

-Auxiliary AdditivesCatalysts speed up curing (but excess causes brittleness); diluents reduce viscosity (but overuse weakens mold strength); pigments may affect curing uniformity.Use additives at recommended ratios (PER ESEMPIO., 1% catalyst for RTV).- Avoid mixing multiple additives (PER ESEMPIO., catalyst + diluent) unless tested.
+Auxiliary AdditivesCatalysts speed up curing (but excess causes brittleness); diluents reduce viscosity (but overuse weakens mold strength); pigments may affect curing uniformity.Use additives at recommended ratios (per esempio., 1% catalyst for RTV).- Avoid mixing multiple additives (per esempio., catalyst + diluent) unless tested.

-4. Applicazioni pratiche: From Crafts to Industry
+4. Practical Applications: From Crafts to Industry

 Silicone soft molds excel in scenarios requiring detail retention and flexibility.
 Below are common use cases with TV prototype production examples.

-4.1 Craft & Produzione di piccoli batch
+4.1 Craft & Produzione in piccoli lotti

 • TV Prototype Parts:

-• RTV molds replicate small TV components (PER ESEMPIO., remote control shells, button prototypes) with high detail accuracy (± 0,1 mm).
+• RTV molds replicate small TV components (per esempio., remote control shells, button prototypes) with high detail accuracy (±0,1 mm).

 • HTV molds produce durable molds for TV back cover prototypes—supporting 50+ casting cycles with minimal wear.